asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 * Typically used in micro-services architecture, big-data integration along side with spark(some change this newly introduced streams)

-Intention is not to go thru Kafka features and architecture - books, blogs are plenty, the idea is just list out the points that I thought we could have leveraged at ease when using a JMS based middleware and the learning from the sample impl.

 ### Application implementation

+The sample application would source tweets from twitter publish to a kafka cluster and sinked to an elasticsearch and visualization setup in Kibana.
+Application setup steps:

-* Installed and configured Kafka with topic created
+* Install and configure Kafka with a tweets_topic
-* Source data from twitter
+* Source data from twitter - java client connecting to the twitter app with required auth keys
-    - Java based
-    - Created a twitter app
-    - Generated keys for access
-    - Sourced the tweets
-* Published tweets to Kafka on the topic of choice (java based and not using Kafka connect)
+* Sourced tweets published to Kafka
-* Setup consumer/consumer-groups
+* Consume tweets from Kafka topic with consumer/consumer-groups
-* Sinked data to elastic search
+* Sink them to elastic-search cluster
-    - Used cloud based [bonsai.io](https://bonsai.io/) -- this so cool and free!
-* Setup Kibana again used the cool free bonsai.io for some crude visualization
+* Setup visualization with Kibana
+Note: Elastic cluster and Kibana are setup on cloud hosted [bonsai.io](https://bonsai.io/)

+Application Design:-

 <img src="/assets/images/Messaging-Kafka-Application_Arch.PNG"
 width="700" height="150" />

 ### Features that caught me

-Few features that caught my eye that is so nice to leverage and out of box almost with just a few configuration properties!
-And this is contextual to the typical messaging systems (say JMS).
-Note: I am *not* trying to highlight the features that Kafka has from the platform point of view like cluster configuration, brokers (bootstrap brokers) partitions, replication etc!
-The below is just a list of features from the Message Producer, Consumer point rather.
+Below listing are the features from the Message Producer, Consumer point of view.
+The listing does not talk about Kafka from the overall platform and architecture point of view like cluster configuration, brokers (bootstrap brokers) partitions, replication etc!

 * Idempotent Producer
-    - This is out of box!
-The messaging system would know that it has already seen the message when the producer is resending the message and it just discards the dup!
-I dont know if JMS can even do this - if n/w fails in between I believe the message will be twice.
+    - An out of the box feature offered by Kafka - where the messaging system (the broker) is intelligent enough to know that it has already seen the message and discards it as duplicate.
+    This occurs when for some reason the message-producer re-sends the message (say the n/w failed when the message-broker was sending a JMS-Ack and the producer re-sends the message).
+This is not a out-of-box feature that JMS message-brokers have by default atleast; the onus lies with the subscription system rather to discard them.

 <br/>

 * Safe Producer
-   - Producers send quality associated attributes like retries, acks, ordering etc. The ease at configuration option to set these at producer level rather than the configuration on the broker/destination (topic) is a nice feature.
-This is a slightly difficult from a producer perspective for typical messaging implementations (say JMS).
+   - A safe-producer (retry, acks etc) in Kafka is a configurable feature setup at a message-producer level rather than the configuration on a broker/destination level.
+   - This is a good one especially if we think that it is best known for a producer to know the criticality of the message rather than at a broker/destination level. e.g on a notification topic - say the message producer with information notification does not need to have the Acks from all the broker partitions.

 ```console
 Producer{